Gene E. Sease

-Dr. Gene Elwood Sease (June 28, 1931 - May 30, 2024) was the fifth president of the University of Indianapolis and an active leader who was instrumental in the shaping of the city of Indianapolis.
+Dr. Gene Elwood Sease (June 28, 1931 – May 30, 2024) was the fifth president of the University of Indianapolis and an active leader who was instrumental in the shaping of the city of Indianapolis.

+Sease died on May 30, 2024, at the age of 92.

 Early life

 Born in the small coal mining town of Portage, Pennsylvania, Gene Sease is the youngest of five siblings and was named after the famous singing cowboy, Gene Autry.
 His father worked for the Portage Coal Mining Company.

 Gene served a number of churches in his area, and it was while he was serving one of the churches, he met Joanne Cherry, the church pianist, who he later would marry.

 Gene went to Juniata College in Huntingdon, Pennsylvania, where he received his A.B (1952).
 He received his M.Div. from Pittsburgh Theological Seminary (1956).
 He received his M.Ed. and Ph.D. from the University of Pittsburgh (1958, 1965).
 Shortly after college graduation, he married Joanne on July 20, 1952.
 Together, they had three children; David, Daniel, and Cheryl.